cking24343/ToasterSample/README.md

   //--Basic call to toaster object-- toastIt.show(
-	"Custom Toaster Message",         //--pass message to be displayed-- textHexCode,                      //--pass hexcode value for the text color of toaster-- bgHexCode);                       //--pass hexcode value for the background color of toaster--
+	"Custom Toaster Message",         //--pass message to be displayed-- font,                             //--pass typeface font file to be used-- textHexCode,                      //--pass hexcode value for the text color of toaster-- bgHexCode);                       //--pass hexcode value for the background color of toaster--

   //--OR--

+  /*
+  * If passing images you have two options, you can pass either an image file
+  * or you can use the font awesome icons that are included in the Toaster Lib by
+  * simply passing it the name of the icon.
+  */

   //--Basic call to toaster object if using images-- toastIt.show(
 	getResources().getDrawable(R.drawable.ic_launcher), //--pass image--
+	"Custom Toaster Message",         //--pass message to be displayed-- font,                             //--pass typeface font file to be used-- textHexCode,                      //--pass hexcode value for the text color of toaster-- bgHexCode);                       //--pass hexcode value for the background color of toaster--

+  //--Basic call to toaster object if using font awesome icon-- toastIt.show(
+	"fa-github"), 			  //--pass icon name--
 	"Custom Toaster Message",         //--pass message to be displayed-- font,                             //--pass typeface font file to be used-- textHexCode,                      //--pass hexcode value for the text color of toaster--